 The Nordan Young Artist Award is an exclusive scholarship, open to entering first-year vocalists, instrumentalists, and composers of superior talent, who have chosen to major in music.
 Nordan winners receive a four-year, full tuition award.

-Following screening, successful applicants will be notified at the end of TCU’s Fall semester by mail/and or email of their eligibility to perform during the on-campus auditions.
+Following screening, successful applicants will be notified by email of their eligibility to audition for acceptance into the School of Music.

-Nordan auditions will be held at TCU on January 14, 2023.
-It is preferred that auditions are performed in person, but if an exception is needed, please contact Sarah Walters at s.walters77@tcu.edu.
+Auditions will be held at TCU on in January and February 2025.
+It is preferred that auditions are performed in person, but if an exception is needed, please contact Kayla Maciel at k.poole@tcu.edu.

 Marching Band Scholarship